 IMPORTANT MESSAGE The Committee is seeking to encourage members and friends of the City Farm to become actively involved in current and new opportunities the farm is offering.
 For more information about these opportunities, please see the Committee’s letter here.

 Monthly Mingles: Monthly Mingles are continuing in 2025.
-The next will be on 16 February at 1:30 pm.
-This month our speaker will be Renae Scott of Nourish and Breathe.
-Renae is one of valued enterprises at the Farm and grows medicinal herbal plants in her plot at the Farm.
+The next will be on 16 March at 12:00 pm.
+This month our speaker will be Cid Riley.
+Cid is a long-time friend the Farm working under the banner of Global Worming.
 For more information about this event, click here.

 Working Bees: In addition to our Monday and Thursday working bees,we have weekend working bees every Sunday from 10 am to Noon.
 For more details click here or see our Events page.